sdelaughter/sdelaughter.github.io/about.md

 permalink: /about/
 ---

-I am a doctoral candidate in the [Computer Science and Artificial Intelligence Laboratory (CSAIL)](http://csail.mit.edu) at the [Massachusetts Institute of Technology](http://www.mit.edu), working with [Dr. Karen Sollins](http://groups.csail.mit.edu/ana/People/Sollins.html) as a member of the [Advanced Network Architecture group](http://groups.csail.mit.edu/ana/index.html).
+I am currently a postdoctoral scholar at the [UCSD Center for Applied Internet Data Analysis (CAIDA)](https://www.caida.org), and am continuing to work closely with my PhD thesis advisor [Dr. Karen Sollins](http://groups.csail.mit.edu/ana/People/Sollins.html) at the [MIT Computer Science and Artificial Intelligence Laboratory (CSAIL)](http://csail.mit.edu).

-My current research is focused on measuring and mitigating Denial of Service vulnerabilities, designing secure and efficient network protocols, analyzing Linux performance bottlenecks, and developing and migrating to [Future Internet Architectures](http://www.nets-fia.net).
-I'm also interested in Internet governance, distributed consensus, information hiding, protocol obfuscation, censorship detection, and data visualization.
+My research is focused on Denial of Service mitigation, and more broadly on the design and evaluation of network protocols, internet architectures, and other distributed systems.
+I'm also interested in Internet governance, censorship detection & avoidance, distributed consensus, and data visualization.

 I am a proud member of the [Electronic Frontier Foundation](https://www.eff.org) and a strong proponent of net neutrality, digital privacy rights, free and open source software, and equitable global Internet access.